cbaruselli/practical-programming-in-chemistry-exercises/Lecture01/README.md

 - **macOS Users**: Use the built-in Terminal
   1. Press `Cmd + Space`, type "Terminal", and press Enter
   2. Update your command line tools by running: `xcode-select --install`
+  3. Check that Git is installed by typing `git --version` in your terminal.

 ### 2. Visual Studio Code
 1. Download VS Code from the [official website](https://code.visualstudio.com/)